pp4rs/foundations-installation-guide/docs/r.md

 Go to the [R homepage](https://cran.r-project.org/) and download the installer for your operating system.

-The current version is `R version 3.5.1.`
+The current version is `R version 3.5.2, Eggshell Igloo`

 ## Installing RStudio